JustEmty/BulklyWeb---MVC/README.md

 # BulklyWeb - MVC

-This is a website build from asp.net core mvc
+This is a website build from asp.net core mvc and use EF

 # CRUD With Category
 ![image](https://github.com/JustEmty/BulklyWeb---MVC/assets/94843952/28087b04-b2a9-491a-9437-fe8c93836fab)